 Meet the team: Ganga Acharya

 As Regional Officer, Ganga is responsible for seven to eight projects at a time and moves to each region depending on where he is needed.
-After working in Syangja, he is currently again located in Surkhet near Nepalgunj in the Midwest of Nepal 106 km far from Southern border where Ganga has worked for nearly two years when he joined the Renewable World team.
-In Nepalgunj, temperatures can reach 46 degrees, he told us last year, making sleep impossible.
+Ganga is currently located in Surkhet near Nepalgunj in the Midwest of Nepal, 106 km from the southern border, where he also worked for nearly two years when he first joined the Renewable World team.
+In Nepalgunj, temperatures can reach 46 degrees, making sleep impossible.

-Ganga works with many different local NGOs (LNGOs) at the field level, helping us to deliver the project.
+Ganga works with many different Local NGOs (LNGOs) at the field level, helping us to deliver the project.
 His area of responsibility is wide-ranging, including several tasks for each project.
-As a first step, he must mobilize and convince the community; explain the project, the technology, the duties as well as opportunities this encompasses.
+As a first step, he must engage the community: explaining the project, the technology, the duties, as well as opportunities this project will bring about.
 For this to work, Ganga must get to know each community.

-As Regional Officer, Ganga monitors the whole project, makes sure everything works smoothly, and is always ready if a problem occurs.
-He is the connection between our local partners and the Renewable World’s head office in Kathmandu.
-Ganga constantly reports back to the head office and gathers relevant information to help the project team making decisions such as the use of the most appropriate and effective technology for each village.
+As Regional Officer Ganga monitors the whole project, he ensures everything works smoothly, and is always on hand if a problem occurs.
+He is the connection between our local partners and Renewable World Nepal’s head office in Kathmandu.
+Ganga regularly reports back to the head office and gathers relevant information to help inform the project team’s decision making, such as the use of the most appropriate and effective technology for each village.

 Ganga is incredibly passionate about new and eco-friendly technologies.
-He told us that he always wants to improve his knowledge and get better at what he is doing.
-No surprise he was especially excited when we tested the Papa Pump for the first time as a pilot project.
-The water pump is based on a valve system, using no fuel, powered by kinetic energy only.
+He told us that he is always striving to improve his knowledge and get better at what he is doing.
+So unsurprisingly, he was especially excited when we tested the Papa Pump (another water pumping system) for the first time as a pilot project.
+The Papa Pump is based on a valve system and does not require any fuel; it is powered entirely by kinetic energy.

-Working as Regional Officer in Nepal, one of the key features you have to bring with you is to be very flexible: Ganga travels a lot – leads a life on the road.
-In a week, he travels two to three sites at least.
-Some of the villages, however, cannot even be reached by train or bus.
-In these cases, Ganga has to walk up to 10 hours.
-Always with him: his camera.
-“I always take pictures of everywhere I am.”
+Working as Regional Officer in Nepal, one of the key features you have to bring with you is to be very flexible.
+Ganga travels a lot, he leads a life on the road.
+In a week, he will typically travel to at least two or three sites.
+Some of the villages are very inaccessible and cannot be reached by train or bus.
+In these cases, Ganga may have to walk up to 10 hours to reach the community.
+Whatever the journey entails, he always has his camera with him: “I always take pictures of everywhere I am”.
 Due to his projects being spread all over the Midwest of Nepal, Ganga cannot see his wife and two sons all too often.
-He sees them once a month, it became a ritual, he told us.
-Talking about his work with his sons, he, in fact, speaks in English with them: “I want them to keep practicing.”
-When asked what his most enjoyable part of the job is, his answer is rather simple:
+He tends to see them once a month, it has become a ritual, he told us.
+He talks about his work with his sons, and in fact speaks in English with them: “I want them to keep practising.”
+When asked what the most enjoyable part of his job is, his answer is rather simple:

 “When the water is [finally] pumping, and people are happy.”
-Ganga is convinced that the projects are making a difference for the communities.
-When talking with Ganga, it is striking how energetic and motivated he is all the time.
-“I’m always thinking how to make a project efficient and sustainable in the long run.”
+Ganga loves seeing the difference and impact that the projects have on the communities.
+When talking with Ganga, it is striking how energetic and motivated he is: “I’m always thinking how to make a project efficient and sustainable in the long run.”